zouw2/gClinBiomarker/README.md

 # gClinBiomarker

-gClinBiomarler is an R package that contains functions to perform baseline and longitutinal biomarker analyses
+gClinBiomarker is an R package that contains functions to perform baseline and longitutinal biomarker analyses

 Some documentations could be found at: https://github.roche.com/lengn/gClinbiomarker_documents